sanderdlm/chrome-pdf-bundle/README.md

 ChromePdfBundle
 ===============

-The ChromePdfBundle is a basic wrapper that leverages the [chrome-php/chrome](https://github.com/chrome-php/chrome) project to quickly render HTML in a headless Chrome window and save the output as a PDF file in your Symfony project.
+The ChromePdfBundle is a Symfony bundle that leverages the [chrome-php/chrome](https://github.com/chrome-php/chrome) project to render HTML and save the output as a PDF file.

 Installation
 ------------